dbpunk-labs/db3/docs/mutation.md

 ## The features of Mutation

-* batch kv insert
+* batch insert kv pairs
-* batch kv update
+* batch update kv pairs
 * support namespace

 ## The problems that Mutation will solve